 Generally, if you are etching plates for use as pattern sheets, check to see the maximum width that your rolling mill can handle.
 Also, you need to consider how much room you have in your exposure unit.
 Length is limited by the size of your exposure unit.

 Clean the metal (see my page titled: Cleaning Metal) with pumice powder (order through jeweler’s supply stores) or Bon Ami, A non-toxic version of cleanser.
 Bar Keepers Friend (found in grocery stores – contains oxalic acid – don’t mix with other household cleaners or bleach) is another if a slightly less than earth/human friendly, product.
 Puretch recommends cleaning with TSP (in their video).
 Be aware that it is a phosphate based product.
 When using any of these cleaning products you should always wear a particulate mask (dust mask).
 Wear gloves with BKF and TSP.
 Wash hands after use.

 The metal is clean if the water “sheets” off.
 If you see any areas where the water balls up, the metal is not clean.
 Handle the metal by the edges only, after cleaning.
 Don’t forget to wash your hands well and keep them away from other parts of your body – especially your face (very oily).

 Lighting while you work

-At this point you need to go UV dark.
-You don’t want any fluorescent, halogen, sunlight or other light source EXCEPT for yellow bug lights or a darkroom light – besides the lights in your exposure box.
+At this point, you need to go UV dark.
+You don’t want any fluorescent, halogen, sunlight or another light source EXCEPT for yellow bug lights or a darkroom light – besides the lights in your exposure box.
 Amazingly enough, these lights offer plenty of visibility and protect your UV paper from being exposed.
 You can either have dedicated “yellow” lights or change the bulbs in existing lamps.
 I use those cheap lamps from the hardware store that are called Clamp Lights and outfit them with yellow bug light bulbs.
 I have two in my studio and that is sufficient light for working.